TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 Functions are our way, to interact with the elements of a type, and one can define functions in one of the two following ways:
 + Define an output for every single element.
-+ Consider the general shape and behaviour of elements, and how they interact with other simple functions to build more complex function.
++ Consider the general shape and behaviour of elements, and how they interact with other simple functions, then  build more complex function with that information.

-Up until the section about lists, we saw how to define functions from a given type, to another given type, for example:
+Up until the chapter about lists, we saw how to define functions from a given type, to another given type, for example:

-*`nand`* is a function that accepts 2 *`Bool`* values, and checks it at least one of them is *`False`*.
-We will show two ways to write this function.drop
+*`nand`* is a function that accepts 2 *`Bool`* values, and checks if it at least one of them is *`False`*.
+We will show two ways to write this function.

 The first is too look at the possible inputs and define the outputs directly:
 ```